C.J. Abrams Player Props: Nationals vs. Rangers

 C.J.
 Abrams At The Plate

-- Abrams is hitting .233 with 16 doubles, three triples, seven home runs and 11 walks.
+- Abrams is batting .234 with 16 doubles, three triples, seven home runs and 12 walks.

-- Abrams has an RBI in 21 of 77 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 26.9% of his games this season, Abrams has picked up at least one RBI.
+In nine of those games (11.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- In 37.7% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (5.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.